joseprupi/quantragrpc/README.md

 ### Architecture

 * A Python client for quantra.
 This is pending from Flatbuffers project to support gRPC for Python, [see this](https://github.com/google/flatbuffers/issues/4109).
-Also considering SWIG or some other low level interfaces like the [Python C API](https://docs.python.org/3/c-api/)
+Also considering to use the Flatbuffers Python implementation to serialize/deserialize and SWIG or some other low level interfaces like the [Python C API](https://docs.python.org/3/c-api/) and use the C++ client for the comunication with the server.
 * Having a shared cache for interprocess communications to avoid repeated calculations such as curve bootstrapping (currently working on this)

 ![Arqchitecture](docs/architecture2.jpg?raw=true "Arqchitecture")